litmuschaos/v1-litmus-docs/docs/faq-troubleshooting.md

 ### Scheduler not forming chaosengines for type=repeat?

-If the chaosschedule has been created successfully created in the cluster and chaosengine is not being formed.
-The most common problem is that either start or end time has been wrongly specified.
+If the ChaosSchedule has been created successfully created in the cluster and ChaosEngine is not being formed, the most common problem is that either start or end time has been wrongly specified.
 We should verify the times.
-We can identify that if this is the problem or not by changing type=now.
-If the chaosengine is formed successfully then the problem is with the specified time ranges, if chaosengine is still not formed, then the problem is with engineSpec.
+We can identify if this is the problem or not by changing to `type=now`.
+If the ChaosEngine is formed successfully then the problem is with the specified time ranges, if ChaosEngine is still not formed, then the problem is with `engineSpec`.
-Try to create a chaosengine with the same engineSpec.

 ### Litmus uninstallation is not successful and namespace is stuck in terminating state?

-Under typical operating conditions, the Chaos Operator makes use of finalizers to ensure that the ChaosEngine is deleted only after chaos resources (chaos-runner, experiment pod, any other helper pods) are removed.
+Under typical operating conditions, the ChaosOperator makes use of finalizers to ensure that the ChaosEngine is deleted only after chaos resources (chaos-runner, experiment pod, any other helper pods) are removed.

 When uninstalling Litmus via the operator manifest (which contains the namespace, operator, crd specifictions in a single YAML)